Tasos Vatikiotis

 Anastasios Georgiou Vatikiotis (born March 20, 1977), known as Tasos Vatikiotis, is a Greek-American former professional soccer player who played with Ethnikos Asteras Football Club, a 1st division professional team at the time (1998–1999), in Athens, Greece and USL's Delaware Wizards from 1997–1998, which was D.C.
 United's farm team at the time.
-He played at the top 20 nationally ranked soccer program at Loyola University Maryland from 1994 to 1998.
+He played at the top 20 nationally ranked soccer program at Loyola University Maryland from 1994 to 1998 where he holds the school record for the fastest goal scored from start of game, at 13 seconds, which is also a top 20 fastest goal scored in NCAA Division 1 Men's soccer history.
 Prior to college, Vatikiotis played club ball with nationally ranked VISTA Blackwatch and Springfield Nationals where he led both clubs in scoring.
 He finished the 1993–1994 season as the overall leading goal scorer for both the NCSL's Elite Division 1 League and Virginia's State Cup tournament, which is part of the US Youth Soccer National Championship Series.
 Vatikiotis was coached, among others, by Michael Brady, Peter Mehlert, Evangelos Stoyas, Bill Sento, Bill Bragg, Rob Olson and Alketas Panagoulias.
 In his youth and high school days, he also trained and played under John Kerr, Sr., John Kerr, Jr., Bruce Murray and many others for DC based Fairfax Spartans that had recently won the National Amateur Cup.
 His father, George Vatikiotis, also played an integral part in his overall training growing up.
 Tasos played attacking central midfield and forward.